Jdesiree112/Technical_Portfolio/Prompting/Documents/Prompting.md

 - **[Meta](https://www.promptingguide.ai/techniques/meta-prompting)**
 Meta-prompting is a prompt engineering technique where a prompt is used to generate, refine, or interpret another prompt.
 This can be thought of as prompting to generate a prompt, focusing on structure and form rather than content.
 This is often used to refine prompts for a specific task or domain.
   - This strategy is useful for workflow optimization or reordering content in a prompt you wrote.
 For example, let's say you have a base prompt for integration into a customer service agent, and you want the content in the prompt to be structured so that dependencies feed into one another in a more logical way.
-Perhaps you should have an analysis of the user query before proceeding through the process of generating a response.
-You would include the prompt along with structuring guidance.
+Maybe you should have an analysis of the user query before you begin the process of generating a response.
+You would be able to include the prompt along with structuring guidance.
 This can also be used to optimize user prompts in a workflow, preprocessing the prompt so that it is structured effectively before being passed to the model or a RAG pipeline.
   - This is not necessary for simple tasks.

 **In Progress**